mmbman/Katagiri/1986-10-18-Shobogenzo-Kokyo-Talk-1.md

 >
 > “It will disintegrate.”

-It means, Xuansha talks about something: when the clear mirror meets with another clear mirror, then what happens?
-“What happens” means, when you see the exactly clear mirror, because you are also a clear mirror, so when the clear mirror meets with clear mirror, what happens?
+Xuansha [asks] about something: when the clear mirror meets with another clear mirror, then what happens?
+[That] means, when you see the exactly clear mirror, [...] you are also a clear mirror, so when the clear mirror meets a clear mirror, what happens?
 Then Seppō (Xuefeng) says, “Both.”
-Both clear mirrors means I and you disappear.
-Because both are clear mirror.
-I and you are clear mirror.
+“Both clear mirrors” means I and you disappear.
+Because both are clear mirror; I and you are clear mirror.

-And then Gensha Zen Master (Xuansha) says, “I am not satisfied [with] that one.”
+And then Gensha Zen Master (Xuansha) says, “I am not satisfied [with] that.”

 So Seppō says, “How about you?
 How can you say?”

-And then Gensha Zen Master says, “It completely disintegrates.”

-In other words, *[there is some discussion about the correct word,]* *slivers*. [...]
-Myriad, myriad broken pieces.
-Completely broken – tiny, tiny broken pieces.
+Gensha Zen Master says, “It completely disintegrates.”
+In other words, ... *[there is some discussion about the correct word]* ... *slivers*, *fragments*. [...]
+Myriad, myriad pieces; [...] completely tiny, tiny broken pieces.

-And then Dōgen Zenji try to explain it, comment on this story.
+And then Dōgen Zenji tries to explain it, commenting on this story.
 And finally, in the last part of explanation, he says:

 > What then is the shape of the broken pieces?